Venue Registrations

 Captions help make your event or venue more accessible for Deaf and Hard of hearing audiences.

-Services available include AI captioning, which auto-captions live as you speak, such as on Zoom or subtitles on live television.
+Some services offer AI captioning, which auto-captions live as you speak, such as on Zoom or subtitles on live television.
 Alternatively, if you can provide a script ahead of time (even a loose one), you can book live captioning for your event using a captioning service.
 This works well for comedy, theatre and musicals.

 CAPTIONING RESOURCES